CalDAV root

 Apple Calendar

 You can download a configuration profile from the frontend in the app token section.
+This will include CalDAV profiles for all groups the user is a member of.

-Note: Since Apple Calendar does not properly support the calendar-home-set property the /caldav-compat endpoints should be used.
 That also means that Apple Calendar is not able to automatically discover group collections so in that case you’ll have to manually add all principals with /caldav-compat/principal/<principal_id>.

 Evolution